 I helped to develop new methods for strontium isotope research, such as the use of laser ablation multicollector inductively coupled plasma mass spectrometry (LA-MC-ICP-MS) on teeth.
 I have experimented with methods for documenting biologically available strontium isotopes across modern and ancient landscapes.
 I conducted pilot studies of strontium isotope ratios for use with the 36,000-year-old Hofmeyr skull from South Africa, and I have preliminary data on biologically available strontium isotope ratios across northern Tanzania and from Olduvai fossil fauna.
 (Publications)

-I spent four years (2002-6) working as an archaeologist at Los Alamos National Laboratory in New Mexico.
-In this fabulous natural setting, I participated in excavations of many Ancestral Pueblo structures that date to ~1150-1550 AD, conducted surveys, documented cavate structures (carved out of the soft volcanic tuff in canyon walls), and served as the archaeological lab director.
-On many of these projects I worked with members of San Ildefonso and Santa Clara pueblos, whose ancestral lands include the Pajarito Plateau, and whose current lands are adjacent to Los Alamos National Laboratory.
+I have recently returned to work as an archaeologist at Los Alamos National Laboratory in New Mexico.
+In this fabulous natural setting, I have participated in excavations of many Ancestral Pueblo structures that date to ~1150-1550 AD, conducted surveys, documented cavate structures (carved out of the soft volcanic tuff in canyon walls), and served as the archaeological lab director.
+On many of these projects I have been worked with members of San Ildefonso and Santa Clara Pueblos, whose ancestral lands include the Pajarito Plateau, and whose current lands are adjacent to Los Alamos National Laboratory.